 John Muir Exhibit

-We are thrilled to once more have the opportunity to showcase the magnificent work of Scottish photographer Ken Paterson - this time on the West Coast - as he takes you on a journey into John Muir's world from Dunbar to Yosemite.
+In 2017, we are thrilled to once more have the opportunity to showcase the magnificent work of Scottish photographer Ken Paterson - this time on the West Coast - as he takes you on a journey into John Muir's world from Dunbar to Yosemite.

-The exhibit is part of the National Centennial Celebration of National Parks.
+The exhibit was part of the National Centennial Celebration of National Parks.
 Read the Official Press Release here.

-In conjunction with the National Park Service, an earlier exhibition ran from April 18 to July 8 in Federal Hall, NYC.
+In conjunction with the National Park Service, another exhibition ran from April 18 to July 8 in Federal Hall, NYC.
 Visitors learned more about John Muir, the Scot who did so much for America's national parks.

 In the Year of Homecoming 2014, the celebration of John Muir was extended with the Festival of John Muir beginning the Homecoming Celebrations in April in Scotland.